Ontario Highway 400: Expansion

 before the rest of the plans were shelved following the cancellation of the Spadina Expressway.
-The province used the right-of-way in the Black Creek valley to construct a four-lane divided expressway with signalled intersections as far south as Eglinton Avenue.
-Originally known as the Northwest Arterial Road, the expressway was transferred to Metropolitan Toronto on March 1, 1983, and named Black Creek Drive.
-In exchange, the province was given the expropriated land purchased for Spadina south of Eglinton Avenue.
+The province used the right-of-way in the Black Creek valley to construct a four-lane divided expressway with signalized intersections as far south as Eglinton Avenue, although sufficient space was available for a six-lane freeway with interchanges.
+The segment between Maple Drive and Jane Street, including the bridges crossing Black Creek and the ramps to/from Jane Street, were built as part of the Black Creek Drive project although it remained under provincial jurisdiction as the southernmost section of Highway 400.
+Metro's proposal to continue this route further to St. Clair Avenue was opposed by the City of Toronto, so as a compromise the expressway would end at Weston Road which in turn would be widened to support the flow of traffic from the expressway.
+Originally known as the Northwest Arterial Road, the expressway opened in 1982 as Black Creek Drive and was transferred to Metropolitan Toronto on March 1, 1983.
+In exchange, the City of Toronto was given expropriated land purchased for Spadina south of Eglinton Avenue to block a further southward extension of Allen Road.
+Had Metro not agreed to the land transfer, the province would have seized these lands and billed Metro half the cost of Black Creek Drive.

 Widening of Highway 400 began in 1971.
 An additional lane in either direction was created by reducing the 9.1 m median by 6 m and using 1.2 m of the shoulder on each side.
 The first section to be widened was from Highway 401 to Finch Avenue, which was widened to eight lanes.
 Soon thereafter, the section from Finch to Highway 88 was widened to six lanes.
-A year later, the six lane freeway was extended 41.8 km north to Highway 11.
+A year later, the six-lane freeway was extended 41.8 km north to Highway 11.